 The Corporation intends to adopt IFRS 15 in its financial statements for the annual period beginning on October 1, 2018.
-The extent of the impact of adoption of the standard has not yet been determined.
+The Corporation is in the process of completing their analysis on the impact of adoption of this standard on the financial statements.